477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 2. User Signed In
 3. User has WhatsApp or Slack

-**Test Case ID: TC - Verifying Premium User can Integrate with WhatsApp**
+**Test Case ID: TC38 - Verifying Premium User can Integrate with WhatsApp**

 **Steps to Execute:**
 1. User get into List/ Calendar view